This Step: Practice Driving

 C) Wrap up Behind-the-Wheel Practice Hours

-Practice Driving with Your TIP―18 and Older
+Practice Driving with Your TIP―18 Years Old and Older

-Practice driving with a licensed adult for at least 30 days before taking your driving skills test.
+A new driver, 18 years old or older, must practice driving with a licensed adult for at least 30 days before taking your driving skills test.
 The state doesn’t require you to complete a set number of hours, but you should clock enough time behind the wheel until you feel confident you can pass the road test.